Another alleged Rensselaer scam victim comes forward

 Rogers boasted amenities like cable and free lawn maintenance.
 But none of that came true, because allegedly, Rogers never intended on renting the property to Ledesma-Henry.

-Rensselaer Police wans to talk to anyone else who may have fallen victim to this alleged scam.
+Rensselaer Police want to talk to anyone else who may have fallen victim to this alleged scam.
 They can be reached at (518) 462-7451.